 Let’s take a look at some of the reasons why the timing of the drop can be so variable from woman to woman:

 First time mom

 In first-time moms, the baby tends to drop earlier.
 Why?
 Both mom’s body and baby need time to prepare for labor.
 In a sense, first babies are “trailblazers.”
 And when a woman’s body has never gone through all of the stages of pregnancy and labor, the softening of the pelvic floor and ligaments that allow the baby to descend into the pelvis can take time to loosen up and allow for this process to happen.

 For the subsequent pregnancies, lightening usually happens later—possibly even as late as when a woman is in labor.
 The trail has already been blazed by the first baby, and the abdominal muscles are more lax.
-But this isn’t a rule: Lightening can occur just as late?
-Shouldn’t that read earlier? as it did the first time around.
-If your baby is one that tends to ride high late into pregnancy, once contractions start and the uterine muscles fire up, labor and delivery may happen quickly.
+Of course, every body’s different, and this isn’t the case for everyone.

 Very strong pelvic floor

 A strong pelvic floor is advantageous in that it helps women avoid urine leakage and reduces the chance of back and pelvic floor pain as pregnancy advances.
 An overly toned pelvic floor can also be so tense and strong that it can hold the baby up for much longer.

 Diastasis recti is a condition where the abdominal muscles widen in the center, creating a gap between the left and right side of your abdominal muscles, allowing the uterus, the bowels, and other internal organs to hang forward.
 How does this affect the timing of your baby dropping into the pelvis?
 As stated above, the more lax your muscles are, the more likely it is that baby will settle into your pelvis earlier.